Children and Young People

 - A greater understanding of the demands of the workplace.

-The programme that they deliver for us on Energise is horse whispering and we’ve seen some amazing results with the young people …. extraordinary to see the results that can be achieved in a relatively short time which makes it a very cost effective and engaging activity for young people.
+We’ve seen some amazing results with the young people …. extraordinary to see the results that can be achieved in a relatively short time which makes it a very cost effective and engaging activity for young people.

 Core outcomes for this programme are: